I am someone who fancies a high crust to filling ratio when it comes to pie. Apple Slab Pie is a winner in my big tome of holiday bash recipes.

 I was not even comfortably back in Dad’s truck before exclaiming that I was “doing a slab pie” with one of these jelly roll pans.
 That is because many methods for slab pie call for using a full-size sheet pan.
 These are 9 ½” x 13” and are labeled as ‘quarter sized.’
 Well, ‘quarter sized’ is perfect for my crew, because unless I am hosting a holiday, a full-sized sheet pan slab pie is too much pie.
 Yep, feast or famine.

 Seriously y’all, this is the recipe you will want for the coming holidays!

 As local crops begin to shift at the farmers market, I am observing more much-loved autumn and winter produce become the norm.
-Winter squash are everywhere, which means I’m already baking my Easy Squash Casserole, Butternut Squash Risotto, and my much-acclaimed Oven Roasted Spaghetti Squash with Sherry and Cream.
+Winter squash are everywhere, which means I’m already baking my Easy Squash Casserole and my much-acclaimed Oven Roasted Spaghetti Squash with Sherry and Cream.